aarzilli/gdlv/README.md

 # News

+## 2018-09-26
+* Breakpoint persistence
+* pretty printing of time.Time variables
+* Notification for truncated stack traces
+* Ability to have an expression's value printed to the command window every time a continue command completes.

 ## 2018-08-26
 * Fixed some race conditions
 * Redesigned detail views, they are now updated while stepping through the code